tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

         There doesn't seem to be built in support for this, but adding it should be relatively trivial. **JF**

-* Advance page turn after end of paginated content is scrolled
+* Advance page turn after end of paginated content is scrolled (ergo - infinite scroll)

         I don't see any support for this built in via the current architecture.